spevents/spevents-frontend/README.md

 ## What is Spevents?
 Spevents (special + events) is a real-time photo sharing platform that turns guests' phones into a live photo gallery without an app - just scan the host’s QR code and swipe up to share.

-### The Problem
+### Problem
-At weddings and events, guests are constantly switching between enjoying moments and trying to capture them.
-Traditional solutions like hashtags scatter photos across platforms, while "upload your photos" websites get low engagement.
-Custom event apps have high friction and low adoption.
+At weddings or conferences, guests are constantly switching between enjoying moments and trying to capture them.
+Traditional solutions like hashtags scatter photos across platforms and "upload your photos" services get low engagement.

-### Our Solution
+### Solution
-- **Instant Access**: Just scan a QR code - no apps, no accounts
+- **"It just works"**: Just scan a QR code - no apps, no accounts
 - **Real-time Sharing**: Photos appear instantly in the venue visualization
-- **Interactive Display**: 3D venue visualization creates an engaging experience
+- **Fun Displays**: Animated gallery displays create a beautiful, engaging experience
 - **Frictionless Experience**: Designed for maximum guest participation

 ## Market & Traction